awsdocs/aws-doc-sdk-examples/javav2/example_code/ses/Readme.md

 - **subject** - The  the  subject line.
 - **fileLocation** - The location of an Excel file to use as an attachments (ie, C:\\AWS\\WorkReport.xls).

-**Note**: n email address that you send an email message to must be verified.
+**Note**: The email address that you send an email message to must be verified.
 For information, see [Verifying an email address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html).

 ### Command line
 To run the JUnit tests from the command line, you can use the following command.